Last updated February 12, 2021

 A1.
 T2202’s are tuition tax receipts issued to all students for tuition* and applicable mandatory fees related to the calendar year (January-December).
 They show the amount of tuition and applicable fees that can be deducted for income tax purposes.

 *greater than $100.00 in a calendar year.

 Q2.
 I have received an email from Michener asking for my SIN.
 Is this a legitimate request?

 A2.
 Yes.
 The Registrar’s Office has reached out via email to all 2020 tax eligible students to provide their SIN.
 This is in compliance to the Canada Revenue Agency’s mandate stipulated in Subsection 237(1) of the Income Tax Act requires that you provide your SIN, upon request, to the preparer of the tax information slip.

 Q3.
 I understand you need my Social Insurance Number (SIN).
 Why do you need it and how will I provide it?

 A3.
-Effective the 2019 tax year, Canada Revenue Agency (CRA) will require all designated educational institutions in Canada to file T2202 Tuition and Enrolment Certificates forms with the CRA and to make them available to students by February 28, 2020.
+Since 2019, the Canada Revenue Agency (CRA) requires all designated educational institutions in Canada to file T2202 Tuition and Enrolment Certificates forms with the CRA and to make them available to students by February 28, 2021.

 In order to meet this federal requirement, Michener will be requesting your SIN number during the Fall semester.
 The SIN will be stored securely and used for federally approved purposes.